-A pulsed source such as a xenon flash lamp is flashed and a delay is set after the pulse (ideally a time when the lamp flash is completed) and the detector measures an integration window repeatedly to get a statistical average of the intensity at that window after the flash.
+A pulsed source, such as a xenon flash lamp, is flashed and a delay is set after the pulse (ideally a time when the lamp flash is completed).
+The detector measures an integration window repeatedly to get a statistical average of the intensity at that window after the flash.
 Then, the integration window is moved incrementally across the decay to longer decay times.
 In this way, a decay is produced and can be fit with an exponential decay to get the lifetime by the inverse of the decay rate.
 The boxcar technique can be very slow, especially with long-lifetime decays and weak emitters.
 However, depending on the width of the xenon pulse, lifetimes between 10 μs and seconds can be resolved in a relatively low cost way, using a tunable light source.

 SSTD stands for single shot transient digitizer.
 The SSTD technique utilizes a pulsed light source, either a pulsed laser or a xenon flash lamp to acquire an entire phosphorescence decay curve from each flash of the pulsed source.
-After each pulse the decay is captured and digitized in real time with a PMT and a transient digitizer.
-A rapid signal averaging can easily achieved since a complete decay is measured after each shot.
-The time-resolved spectra can be easily measured by numerical integration of the decay signal within the user defined time range and scanning a monochromator.
+After each pulse, the decay is captured and digitized in real time with a PMT and a transient digitizer.
+A rapid signal averaging can easily be achieved, since a complete decay is measured after each shot.
+The time-resolved spectra can easily be measured by numerical integration of the decay signal within the user defined time range and scanning a monochromator.
 This allows for discriminating spectra based on the lifetime of the respective excited state.

 Fluorescence emission happens on the picosecond to nanosecond time scale, while phosphorescence that is measured with SSTD occurs on the microsecond to second time scale.
-By varying the temporal position and the width of the signal etection gate, one can selectively detect fluorescence and phosphorescence spectra as attested by phenanthrene spectra on the accompanying figure.
-Here, the emission of phenanthrene in a frozen glass was measured with gradually increased time delay of the detection gate to diminish contribution of fluorescence.
+By varying the temporal position and the width of the signal etection gate, you can selectively detect fluorescence and phosphorescence spectra, as attested by phenanthrene spectra on the accompanying figure.
+Here, the emission of phenanthrene in a frozen glass was measured with a gradually increased time delay of the detection gate to diminish the contribution of fluorescence.

 An example application of SSTD can be seen in the case of room temperature phosphorescence (RTP) of Nase T1 tryptophan.
 Here, the signal was extracted by gating out the overwhelming tryptophan fluorescence, which would have been extremely difficult to do using a continuous excitation source.
 The phosphorescence decay of the very weak emission was also measured on the same instrument by using the Single Shot Transient Digitizer (SSTD) function (HORIBA PTI QuantaMaster Series, 2017).

-The stroboscopic optical boxcar technique, also referred to as the Strobe technique, is a time domain, pulsed technique that flashes a pulsed light source and then activates a PMT by sweeping a very short temporal duration high voltage pulse down the dynode chain of the PMT.
-Subsequently these flashes are repeated and through the use of a delay gate generator the intensity is measured at a different time after the flash, to construct a decay curve.
+The stroboscopic optical boxcar technique is also referred to as the Strobe technique.
+It is a time domain, pulsed technique that flashes a pulsed light source and then activates a PMT, by sweeping a very short temporal duration high-voltage pulse down the dynode chain of the PMT.
+Subsequently, these flashes are repeated and through the use of a delay gate generator, the intensity is measured at a different time after the flash, to construct a decay curve.
 This method then uses multiple flashes and averaging to improve signal to noise of the decay.

-The Strobe technique is an analog technique that is inherently less sensitive than TCSPC and does not enjoy true Poisson statistics as does TCSPC, however it does have the benefit of being able to provide decays from about 150 ps to seconds with low repetition rate sources such as a laser diodes, LEDs, or tunable Q-switched OPO or nitrogen/dye lasers.
+The Strobe technique is an analog technique that is inherently less sensitive than TCSPC and does not enjoy true Poisson statistics as does TCSPC.
+However, it has the benefit of providing decays from about 150 ps to seconds with low repetition rate sources such as a laser diodes, LEDs, tunable Q-switched OPO, or nitrogen/dye lasers.
 The Strobe technique can measure ns time-resolved spectra directly by fixing the position of the delay gate and scanning the emission monochromator.

-Molecules that absorb light in the NIR and can be detected or even imaged in the visible range are useful because high energy UV excitation sources tend to photobleach or cause photo-damage in biological samples.
-NIR sources are exciting at lower energy and so they do not have this issue typically.
-Molecules that exhibit fluorescence up conversion include lanthanides, semiconductor nanoparticles, and quantum dots.
-The same 980nm DPSS laser can be pulsed by TTL pulses and used for the PL up conversion lifetime measurements either with the MCS function of the TCSPC board or SSTD technique.
+Molecules that absorb light in the NIR and can be detected or even imaged in the visible range are useful.
+This is because high-energy UV excitation sources tend to photobleach or cause photo-damage in biological samples.
+NIR sources are exciting at lower energy and typically do not have this issue.
+Molecules that exhibit fluorescence up-conversion include lanthanides, semiconductor nanoparticles and quantum dots.
+The same 980nm DPSS laser can be pulsed by TTL pulses and used for the PL up-conversion lifetime measurements, either with the MCS function of the TCSPC board or SSTD technique.

 Although fluorescence (and phosphorescence) has a large range of applications, there are two major areas of research where the use of this phenomenon excels: